We know creating the ideal digital marketing team structure can be confusing, daunting, and complex.

 One example of a divisional breakdown is to group people by a left-brain team and a right-brain team.

-A left-brained person is more logical and analytic.
+A left-brained person is more logical and analytical.
 You can have one team that is great with data, logic, numbers, and tech.

 A right-brained person is more creative and intuitive.
 The right brain team is one that uses it’s creative talent.
 These are the magicians that create awesome graphics and ads.